peps1/airdcpp-auto-downloader/README.md

 Extension to add search terms that will be searched in intervals and downloaded when found.

+## Known issues
+Changing the search interval requires stopping and starting the extension

 ## Features

 * Configure search interval in minutes
 * Provide multiple search terms as a list, one search term per line
+* Options for:
+  * minimum size
+  * file type
+  * file extensions
-* Define minimum size, file type, file extensions and download directory
+  * download directory
+  * exclude keywords
+  * priority
+  * require exact match
+  * allow queueing all items from search result
-* Remove search term when found (optional)
+  * remove search term when found

 ## Screenshot